Are you looking for the BEST discovery call tips? Ones that will set your sales calls on FIRE? 🔥

 You can see that AVERAGE reps ask all their questions at the beginning of the call.

 They frontload discovery.
 It’s as if they’re completing a to-do list of questions before launching into their pitch.

 To them, discovery is a static event.

-The top performers spread their questions evenly across the discovery call.
+The top performers spread their discovery questions for sales evenly across their sales calls.
 To them, discovery is an ongoing process, not an event.